Daryll-Ann

-Daryll-Ann is a Dutch rock band stemming from Ermelo, Netherlands.
+Daryll-Ann is a Dutch rock band from Ermelo, Netherlands.
 Between 1992 and 2004 the band released six studio albums, plus one live album.
 Daryll-Ann was the first signing of Dutch label Excelsior Recordings.

 History

 Early days (1988–1991)

 In the summer break of 1988 four high school students – Jelle and Coen Paulusma, Jeroen Vos and Frank van der Bij – decided to form a band.
-Before long Anne Soldaat joined the fold and rounded out the line-up.
-They took the name Daryll-Ann, based on a character that appeared in the American television show Hill Street Blues.
+Before long Anne Soldaat joined and rounded out the line-up.
+They took the name Daryll-Ann, based on a character from the American television show Hill Street Blues.
 At this stage the band drew its influences from punk records and songs by The Cure.

-After the band members graduated from high school, they separately moved to Utrecht and Amsterdam to continue their studies.
+After the band members graduated from high school, three of them separately moved to Utrecht and Amsterdam to continue their studies.
 Still the band managed to record a first EP on the small Kelt label.
 It was received well by various music reviewers.